Google colab SSH connector

 :warning: If it's the first time you launch colab-ssh on your machine, it's important to follow the instructions in the "Client machine configuration" section.
 To show the steps that you need to do, just click "Client machine configuration".
 Don't worry, you don't have to repeat these steps again for each notebook.

-:grey_question: Looking for a way to connect using Ngrok ?
+:grey_question: Things doesn't work ? or looking for a way to connect using Ngrok ?
 Check the colab-ssh ngrok documentation

 Cloning a repository (Optional)

-If you are a Github fan, you probably want to clone a repository (private or public) to the Google Colab Notebook.
+If you are a Github/Gitlab fan, you probably want to clone a repository (private or public) repeatedly to the Google Colab Notebook.

 This is why